aamrits/frontend-interview-questions/content/js-concepts.md

 #### Q27
 ### Q27.
 Local Storage vs. Session Storage vs. IndexedDB: Client-side storage options.
 Enlist difference in tabular form.

-Client-side storage options in web development allow you to store data directly in the user's browser.
-The most common options are Local Storage, Session Storage, and IndexedDB.
-Each of these has unique characteristics and use cases.
-Here is a detailed comparison in tabular form:

 ##### Comparison Table